World-Class Venue, Outdated Website

 Accessibility isn’t only about compliance; it’s a way of thinking and a lens that makes every experience better.

-How do we design so everyone can participate?
+How do we ensure everyone can participate?

 NEXT STEPS